renesugar/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 A reified type parameter is a [runtime-available][Runtime-available types] type inside the function scope, see the corresponding section for details.
 Reified type parameters can only be substitued by other [runtime-available types][Runtime-available types] when using such functions.

+### Declaration visibility

+Each declaration has a visibility property relative to the scope it is declared in.
+By default, all the declarations are `public`, meaning that they can be accessed from any other scope their outer scope can be accessed from.
+Declarations may be also marked `public` explicitly.

+Declarations marked as `private` can only be accessed from the same scope they are declared in.
+For example, all `private` top-level declarations in a file may only be accessed by code from the same file.

+Declarations marked as `internal` may only be accessed from the same [module][Modules], treated as `public` from inside the module and as `private` from outside the module.

+Declarations in classifier declaration scope can also be declared `protected`, meaning that they can only be accessed from the same classifier type as well as any types [inheriting][Inheritance] from this type regardless of the scope they are declared in.

+> There is a certain restriction regarding `inline` functions that have a different visibility from entities they access.
+> In particular, an `inline` function cannot access entities with a less permitting visibility (i.e. `public inline` function accessing a `private` property).
+> There is one exception to this: a `public inline` function can access `internal` entities which are marked with a special builtin [annotation][Annotations] `@PublishedApi`.

 ### Declaration modifiers

 TODO(this is a stub)

 A member function of a classifier declaration may be declared `abstract`, `open` or `override`, which means that it can be (or is supposed to) be overriden in the classes derived from it (see the [inheritance section][Overriding] for details).

+TODO(declaration scope)

 TODO(`lateinit`)